lvyin1122/2022-polyu-ecommerce/docs/01-Getting-Started.md

 Each of the section covers a concept of React.
 You will first be given some simple examples of the concept from React.
 Then you will learn how it will help us to build specific function in the application.

+There are two ways of learning this tutorial.
+You can either write the codes with the tutorial step-by-step, or jump to read the complete codes first and go back to this tutorial when you get stuck with some points.
+The complete code is given at the end of each tutorial.

 ## React Introduction

 React is a open-srouce front-end JavaScript library for building user interfaces, developed and maintained by Facebook.